GoogleCloudPlatform/ai-on-gke/applications/ray/kuberay-tpu-webhook/README.md

 1. `make install-cert-manager` - it may take up to two minutes for the certificate to become ready

 2. If deploying webhook across multiple namespaces: `make install-reflector`
+    - this will automatically mirror the k8s secret to other namespaces
+    - this is only needed if editing deployments/ to create the webhook in a different namespace than certs/

 6. `make deploy`
+    - this will create the webhook deployment, configs, and service in the "ray-system" namespace
+    - the "ray-system" namespace is created if it does not already exist
+    - to change the namespace, edit the "namespace" value in the Makefile as well as in each .yaml in deployments/ and certs/

 7. `make deploy-cert`